Mineral Sanitizers for Pools and Spas

 A mineral sanitizer is a modern solution to water sanitation in pools and spas.
-They come in several different sizes and configurations, but all contain a blend of minerals that work to kill living contaminants in the water, such as algae and bacteria.
+They come in several sizes and configurations, but all contain a blend of minerals that work to kill living contaminants in the water, such as algae and bacteria.

 How Do Mineral Sanitizers Work?

 Most mineral sanitizers work by using silver and copper ions, or some combination of the two.
 The concept is nothing new.
 In fact, silver and copper have been used as a natural sanitizer for thousands of years.
-Early evidence of mineral sanitizers goes back to the ancient civilizations of the Romans, Greeks, and Egyptians.
+Early evidence of mineral sanitizers dates back to the ancient civilizations of the Romans, Greeks, and Egyptians.
 A combination of silver and copper ions offer powerful antimicrobial properties.
 This makes them a natural solution for pool water sanitation.